-Risk of Ebola spread in west Africa, WHO warnsJune 28th, 2014 in Diseases, Conditions, Syndromes /
+Risk of Ebola spread in west Africa, WHO warnsJune 28, 2014 by Jonathan Fowler in Medicine & Health / Diseases, Conditions, Syndromes

 The World Health Organization has warned that Ebola could spread beyond hard-hit Guinea, Liberia and Sierra Leone to neighbouring nations, but insisted that travel bans were not the answer.